What is Deferred Revenue?

 What is a deferred revenue journal entry?

-Deferred revenue journal entries are the accounting transactions used to record the recognition of deferred revenue on a company’s financial statements.
+Deferred revenue journal entries are the accounting transactions used to record the recognition of deferred revenue on your company’s financial statements.

 Most typically, a single deferred revenue transaction will generate many accounting journal entries.
 As an example, if a company supplies software under an annual contract for $12,000, the deferred revenue journals will be: